top of page

 A little later, after spending some time in my journal recording my thoughts regarding the four statements made within these verses, I was talking with my mom and asked, "Have you ever noticed these verses before?"
 My mother, who's been a student of the Word for almost sixty years and has read and reread the Book of Psalms as I have, could not recall any familiarity, either.
 And we marveled at how this dynamic duo had been pointed out to me that morning, considering I had been invited by a friend to share in a women's Sunday School class at her church.

-Dear woman of faith, below are the two verses I'm still marveling at weeks later.
+Dear woman of faith, below are the two verses I continue to marvel at, weeks later.
 As you read them, whether they’re new to you, too, or you have a prior familiarity with them, please pause for a moment and allow the profundity of the words and the implications of their truth to grab hold of your woman’s heart.
 Then read them again and out loud—even in a victorious voice that’s in keeping with the awesomeness of their message.
 Afterward, I’ll share what the Spirit brought to my mind as I consider the statements found within them.

 “The Lord announces the word, and the women who proclaim it are a mighty throng; Kings and armies flee in haste; the women at home divide the plunder.”